São Paulo (state)

-São Paulo (/ˌsau ˈpaʊloʊ/, /pt/) is one of the 26 states of the Federative Republic of Brazil and is named after Saint Paul of Tarsus.
-It is located in the Southeast Region and is bordered by the states of Minas Gerais to the north and northeast, Paraná to the south, Rio de Janeiro to the east and Mato Grosso do Sul to the west, in addition to the Atlantic Ocean to the southeast.
+São Paulo (/ˌsaʊ(m) ˈpaʊloʊ/, /pt/) is one of the 26 states of the Federative Republic of Brazil and is named after Saint Paul of Tarsus.
+It is located in the Southeast Region and is bordered by the states of Minas Gerais to the north and northeast, Paraná to the south, Rio de Janeiro to the east, and Mato Grosso do Sul to the west, in addition to the Atlantic Ocean to the southeast.
 It is divided into 645 municipalities.
-The total area is 248,219.481 km² km^{2}, which is equivalent to 2.9% of Brazil's surface, being slightly larger than the United Kingdom.
-Its capital is the municipality of São Paulo.
+The total area is 248,219.481 sqkm, which is equivalent to 2.9% of Brazil's surface.
+Its capital is the municipality of São Paulo, which is Brazil's most populous city.

 With more than 44 million inhabitants in 2022, São Paulo is the most populous Brazilian state (around 22% of the Brazilian population), the world's 28th-most-populous sub-national entity and the most populous sub-national entity in the Americas, and the fourth-most-populous political entity of South America, surpassed only by the rest of the Brazilian federation, Colombia, and Argentina.
-The local population is one of the most diverse in the country and descended mostly from Italians, who began immigrating to the country in the late 19th century; the Portuguese, who colonized Brazil and installed the first European settlements in the region; Indigenous peoples, many distinct ethnic groups; Africans, who were brought from Africa as enslaved people in the colonial era and migrants from other regions of the country.
+The local population is one of the most diverse in the country and descended mostly from the Portuguese who colonized Brazil and installed the first European settlements in the region, and formed the main root & foundation of Brazilian society, installed the first European settlements in the region and established the governmental bodies, courts, educational and cultural institutions, etc; Italians, who began immigrating to the country in the late 19th century; Indigenous peoples, many distinct ethnic groups; Africans, who were brought from Africa as enslaved people in the colonial era and migrants from other regions of the country.
 In addition, Arabs, Armenians, Chinese, Germans, Greeks, Japanese, Spanish and American Southerners also are present in the ethnic composition of the local population.